erlandsen-tech/erlandsentech/content/Posts/unicodePwd.md

 echo "$b64pwd"
 ```

+Notice the double colon in the LDAPMODIFY, unicodePwd.
+This is NOT a typo.
+This is because we cannot use
+space here as AD will throw a tantrum and refuse to do anything; with the glorious error:

+'problem 5003 (WILL_NOT_PERFORM)'

+Which is probably one of the less describing errors I have seen in my life.
+Thank you AD <3

+So to walk through the code here:
+1. add double quotes to the password
+2. encode *each char* of the password with UTF16-LE (Thats little endian utf16)
+3. base64 encode the byte-string
+4. strip b'' from beginning and end (because we are not sending a bitstream, but an encoded string)
+5. ldapreplace, ldapadd or ldapmodify the entry in your DN.

+---

+One more thing to note is that the fields we add the storage account infromation to is

+ServicePrincipalName: 'cifs/storageaccount.files.core.windows.net'

+and

+unicodePwd

+The original documentation here is wrong as it states you need to update SN: and password:
+These fields do not exist on a computer object ...

 After you have the BER encoded password, just follow along with the original Microsoft documentation.
 I have submitted these additional steps as a pull request for the documenation, so hopefully it will get
 updated, and hopefully it will save those coming after me some time.

 Cheers, and happy hacking!